platformsh/platformsh-docs/src/configuration/services/mysql.md

 ## Adjusting database configuration

-For MariaDB 10.2 and later and all Oracle MySQL versions, a select few configuration properties from the `my.cnf` file are available for adjustment.
+For MariaDB 10.1 and later Oracle MySQL 8.0 and later, a select few configuration properties from the `my.cnf` file are available for adjustment.

 ### Packet and connection sizing